Vein Of Galen Malformation

 This question is specifically for American families.

-After you have made sure that you have Out of Network benefits, ask a doctor who already sees your child to write a Letter of Medical Necessity and send it to your insurance company.
+After you have made sure you have Out of Network benefits, ask a doctor who sees your child to write a Letter of Medical Necessity and send it to your insurance company.
 The letter does not have to be from a specific doctor, but it should explain why treatment by the specific doctor you have chosen provides your child with the best opportunity for success.
 Like with Medicaid, you should ask your child's doctor to send the Letter of Medical Necessity to the insurance company well in advance of your treatment.

 Copyright © 2020 Vein of Galen Malformation - All Rights Reserved.